Code-Institute-Submissions/milestone_project_004/README.md

 ### Travic CI

 I am now going to set up Continuous Integration that runs tests on your code every time it is pushed to GitHub.
+Here is the Link to the test results.

 [![Build Status](https://travis-ci.com/jboyle1/milestone_project_004.svg?branch=master)](https://travis-ci.com/jboyle1/milestone_project_004)